Guillem Alenyà

 Institutional page

-Guillem Alenyà is Researcher and Director at the Institut de Robotica i Informàtica Industrial (IRI), a joint centre of the Spanish Scientific Research Council (CSIC) and Polytechnic University of Catalonia (UPC).
+Guillem Alenyà is a Researcher and Director at the Institut de Robotica i Informàtica Industrial (IRI), a joint centre of the Spanish Scientific Research Council (CSIC) and Polytechnic University of Catalonia (UPC).
 He received a PhD degree (Doctor Europeus) from UPC in 2007 with a work on egomotion using active contours.
 From this seminal work, he became a pioneer in Time-of-Flight cameras for robotic manipulation of deformable objects (first using plants and later garments).
-In the last 5 years, he has contributed novel approaches to the areas of learning and HRI devoted to facilitate the introduction of robots in human environments, principally in the fields of assistive robotics and garment manipulation.
+In the last 5 years, he has contributed novel approaches to the areas of learning and HRI devoted to facilitating the introduction of robots in human environments, principally in the fields of assistive robotics and garment manipulation.

 He is currently promoting LabORA, a new Open Lab devoted to bringing Assistive Robotics closer to societal needs.
 This is an 800m2 new facility with an initial investment of 2.5M€ accompanied by the creation of a promoting group initially composed of >10 other research groups, hospitals, day-care facilities, service and technology industries, and governmental agencies.

 He has made a growing effort to transfer knowledge to society.
-Thanks to this, he has obtained more than 10 technology-transfer projects, he is the holder of 2 patents, and the founder of the spin-off company DATISION.
+Thanks to this, he has obtained more than 10 technology-transfer projects, he is the holder of 2 patents, and the founder of the spin-off company DATISION

 Research interests & selected recent publications